BizzAppDev-Systems/connector-woocommerce/connector_woo_partner/README.rst

 *****************

 * Partners Import:
-    - Go to Woocommerce Backends.
+    - Navigate to Woocommerce Backends by going to Connectors > Woocommerce > WooCommerce Backends.
     - Add Backend Credentils to Import Partners.
     - Click 'Import Partners' button to Import the Partners from Woocommerce.